 Stressor #1: Habitat Loss and Modification

-Habitat modification created by levees is a major stress on juvenile Chinook by blocking their access to rearing areas and confining them to habitat in the channels (Williams 2009).
+Habitat modification created by levees and other landscape modifications is a major stress on juvenile Chinook by blocking their access to rearing areas and confining them to habitat in the channels (Williams 2009).
 The loss of floodplain and tidal marsh habitat has greatly reduced the availability and quality of juvenile rearing habitat, including reduced input of organic and inorganic material and food resources.

 BDCP Objective #1

-Increase access to, availability and quality of habitat for juvenile spring-run Chinook salmon
+Increase extent, access to, availability and quality of habitat for juvenile spring-run Chinook salmon, including presence of suitable food resources.